Camp seven miles from the rim

 Campers can check-in between 12:00 p.m. and 9:00 p.m. and check-out is by 12:00 p.m.

 * Rates are quoted on a per night basis and based on double occupancy and do not include the required park entrance fee or the $1 donation to National Park Foundation.
-Rates are subject to change and lodging tax is not applicable to campground sites Maximum 6 people per campsite.
+2016 rates are estimated and lodging tax is not applicable to campground sites Maximum 6 people per campsite.

 Electrical hookups are limited to only a few sites.
 Campground amenities include water hydrants throughout the campground, fire rings, picnic tables, public restrooms, public showers, laundry facilities, a camper store, a gas station and a dump station.
 A water hook-up is available at the dump station.
 A restaurant and gift shop are also located at Mazama Village.

 |Public Washers (per load)||$1.25|

 |Public Dryers (10 minutes)||$0.25|